-- A. Section includes: - 1.
-Design, fabrication and assembly of all instrumentation enclosures, control panels and components provided under this contract, including but not limited to: - a.
-Custom built instrumentation and control panels, including all enclosures for low voltage power distribution and marshalling panels. - b.
+- Design, fabrication and assembly of all instrumentation enclosures, control panels and components provided under this contract, including but not limited to: - Custom built instrumentation and control panels, including all enclosures for low voltage power distribution and marshalling panels. - b.
 Control panels furnished as part of equipment systems specified in other Divisions, such as vendor control panels and chemical feed panels. - c.
 Control components.